SkiLMeeT > The project

 Uschi Backes-Gellner

-Professor of Business Economics, Personnel Economics and Empirical Research
+Professor of Business Economics, Personnel Economics and Empirical Research at University of Zurich

 website